Recommendations

 Winsor and Newton Professional Watercolours

-Winsor and Newton's version of Cobalt Turquoise Light and Cobalt Green (which I think is discontinued) are my favourites.
+Winsor and Newton's version of Cobalt Turquoise Light and Cobalt Green (sadly this is discontinued) are my favourites.

 *Aureolin is not a lightfast pigment.